AlleyCH/AlleyCH.github.io/_posts/2025-07-02-codegen-part2.md

 }
 ```

 You can see many tempary variables denoted by the names ```__tmp*_```, but you can also see JsonNode being called, you can see Json's generator being called and setting root, and you can even see json gobject serialize.
-All of this was in our Vala code, and now it's all in the C code, having tempary variables containing them to be successfully compiled to C code.
+All of this was in our Vala code, and now it's all in the C code, having temporary variables containing them to be successfully compiled to C code.

 # The jsonmodule
 If you may recall the Codegen is the clash of Vala code, but also writing to C code.
-The steps I'm taking for the [JsonModule][JsonModule] are looking at the examples to (de)serialize then looking at how the example compiled to C. Since The whole purpose of my work is to write how the C should look like.
-I'm mainly going off of C's ```_vala_main``` function when determining which C code I should put into my module but I'm also going off of what the Vala code the user put.
+The steps I'm taking for the [JsonModule][JsonModule] are looking at the examples to (de)serialize then looking at how the example compiled to C. Since the whole purpose of my work is to write how the C should look like.
+I'm mainly going off of C's ```_vala_main``` function when determining which C code I should put into my module, but I'm also going off of what the Vala code the user put.

 ``` vala
 // serializing gobject classes